Problems with albums and images May 26, 2013 / Updated: June 13, 2022

 - Put the image named as the movie (for example: movie named movie.mp4, image named movie.jpg — lower case suffixes are required!) into the album folder where your movie is located.

 Same principle works for all non image content used by plugins like audio files, text objects or file formats added by the anyFile plugin.
+We call these images "video thumbs" respectively in general "sidecar images".

-is determined by filename minus suffix.
+Note: The thumb is determined by filename minus suffix.
 So if you have

 movie.mp4 and an image